azuthedev/GET-PRICE/README.md

 - Check price based on pickup and dropoff coordinates
 - Return prices for all vehicle categories as an array
+- Support for one-way and round trip options
 - Fixed price overrides for common routes
 - Distance-based minimum fares
 - Dynamic pricing based on distance, zones, and time
 - Spatial indexing for efficient zone lookups
 - Support for time-based pricing (night/weekend/holiday rates)
+- Price rounding to the nearest 10 EUR

 ## API Endpoints